amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ![promise catch](/images/promise-catch.gif)

-For this case, you will see `a`, `b` and the error message on `c`.
+In this case, you will see `a`, `b`, and the error message on `c`.
 The function` will never get executed because the error broke the sequence.

 Also, you can handle the error using the 2nd argument of the `then` function.
 However, be aware that `catch` will not execute anymore.